Deadlines and Escalations in Workflows

 When viewed in STEP Workflow, if a deadline is not yet met it looks like the image below:

-If a user wishes to remove a deadline from a business rule, this can be done by setting the deadline to null, as shown below.
+To remove a deadline from a business rule, set the deadline to null, as shown below:

 node.getTaskByID("Workflow ID", "State ID").setDeadline(null);